jun7/wyebadblock/README.md

 wyebadblock only checks 'easylist.txt'

 Testing element hiding is not supported though,
-You can check if it works on http://simple-adblock.com/faq/testing-your-adblocker/
+You can check whether it works on http://simple-adblock.com/faq/testing-your-adblocker/

-## For webkit2gtk browsers
+## Addition for other webkit2gtk browsers
 On Arch Linux.
 Make sure on other distros, the paths are may different.

 ### surfer